ppy/osu-wiki/news/2022-07-26-project-loved-july-2022.md

 ![](/wiki/shared/news/banners/project-loved-2.jpg)

 For those unfamiliar, Project Loved hosts monthly votings to decide which nominated maps get added to the [Loved category](https://osu.ppy.sh/beatmapsets?s=loved).
-You can click on each of the map's banners in this post to go to its poll on the forums, or visit [the forum](https://osu.ppy.sh/community/forums/120) for a list of all of the polls.
+You can click on each map's banner in this post to go to its poll on the forums, or visit [the forum](https://osu.ppy.sh/community/forums/120) for a list of all of the polls.
 Polls will be open for 10 days, so make sure to cast your votes in time!
 More info can be found on the [wiki page](/wiki/Community/Project_Loved) and [website](https://loved.sh)!

 Detailed results for the previous round can be found on the [poll results page of the website](https://loved.sh/statistics) or in the following forum posts: